 Black/Black British young people are significantly over represented in the population of gang nominals in Thurrock when compared to the general population of Thurrock young people aged 10-24.
 This mirrors previously presented data in Chapter 2 on ethnicity breakdown and violent offenders.
-The reasons for this are unclear but one possible explanation could include the migration of black gang involved young people into the borough from London.
-Overrepresentation of young black youth in Thurrock gangs also has implications for how future prevention work may need to be focused.
+The reasons for this are unclear and are likely to be complex, but one possible explanation suggested by partners is the migration of black gang involved young people into the borough from London.
+Overrepresentation of young black youth in Thurrock gangs may also have implications for how future prevention work may need to be focused.
 However the data shows that the over-representation has become less pronounced when comparing 2018/19 data to 2016/17 data suggesting that greater numbers of white young people are becoming involved in gangs in Thurrock.